This program qualifies for up to $8,000 in tuition assistance.

 |If you hold one of the following active unencumbered health care certifications or licenses, points will be awarded for the single highest certification or license.|

 |*For C.N.A. certification only: If a C.N.A. certificate is not currently active, it can be submitted for point calculation up to 5 years from the date of certification at the application deadline.|

 |**Military Medic: If you were active at the point of discharge from service, you will be awarded 4 points.|

 |Tie Breaker: If necessary, a tie breaker will be based on the date/time the completed nursing application was received in the Records Department in Building S, Room 111.|

 Program graduates are eligible to take the National Council Licensure Examination for registered nurses (NCLEX-RN).
 The Department of Financial and Professional Regulation in Springfield grants licensure for registered nurses.

 Upon successful completion of the first year and completion of the nursing elective NUR-165, students are eligible and have the option to take the National Council Licensure Examination for Licensed Practical Nurses (NCLEX-PN).
 This is an option embedded in the Moraine Valley ADN program.

 The Department of Financial and Professional Regulation in Springfield grants licensure for registered nurses.
 Upon successful completion of the NCLEX-RN exam, graduates may apply to the Department of Financial and Professional Regulation for Registered Nurse licensure.

 Graduating from a state-approved and licensed nursing program guarantees the right to apply for the licensing exam.

-The additional expenses a nursing student incur includes: books, computer based programs, uniforms, liability and health insurance, current CPR certification, history and physical, immunizations, background check, drug screen and practice lab kits.
+The additional expenses a nursing student incur include books, computer-based programs, uniforms, liability, and health insurance, current CPR for Basic Life Support through the American Hear Association certification, history and physical, immunizations, background check, drug screen and practice lab kits.